Route Guide

-Grand Floridian to EPCOT: Monorail Time, Bus & the TTC Transfer
+Grand Floridian to EPCOT: The Monorail Route & TTC Transfer

 Grand Floridian → EPCOT